Kochadaiiyaan: Filming

 The second phase of production began at the Chitranjali Studio in Thiruvananthapuram.
 Although initial reports claimed that production had moved to Mohanlal's Vismayas Max studio, it was later reported that shooting never took place at that studio.
 It instead happened at Accel Animation Studios, where the crew shot scenes which they were unable to complete during their schedule in London.
 The second phase was completed on 30 April 2012, after which a romantic song choreographed by Saroj Khan was filmed in early May 2012.
 It was said that the entire film shooting would be completed in the second schedule itself and the post-production work would begin.
 However, the team was off with the lead actor to Hong Kong for the third schedule of the film on 12 May 2012 where some crucial scenes and combat scenes featuring the lead actor and the antagonist were shot at the State of the Arts Gallery studio.
 Since the film was shot using performance capture technology, 48 cameras were used to shoot each and every scene.
 The 48 cameras captured performance of artistes' at 48 angles.
 Kochadaiiyaan was equipped with Auro 3D sound technology.
 As per reports, due to involvement of extensive graphics, four separate teams, including teams from Chennai and London were also working on the film.
 On 20 February 2013 the director announced through Twitter that Kochadaiiyaan was in the process of being finalised.
 On 28 February 2013 the final edited version of the film was screened by the director, writer and the lead actor along with handful crew members.
 As the filming was done using motion capture technology, the Tandav dance in the song "Engal Kochadaiiyaan" was performed by dancer Yuvraaj Jayakumar.
 The dance was shot in as early as in 2010, and was initially intended for the shelved Sultan: The Warrior.
 The genre of the same was neither western nor Indian but a contemporary dance form.

+Lollu Sabha Jeeva reenacted Rajinikanth's character in a few sequences.

 The dubbing for the film's Telugu version Vikramasimha began on 25 August 2013.